AcalephStorage/kontinuous/README.md

 ## Clients

-At the moment, there is a basic cli client [here](https://github.com/AcalephStorage/kontinuous/tree/develop/cli).
+At the moment, there is a basic cli client binary [here](https://github.com/AcalephStorage/kontinuous/releases) and code available [here](https://github.com/AcalephStorage/kontinuous/tree/develop/cli).

 A Web based Dashboard is under development.

 ## Development